ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

 Ansible creates new releases two to three times a year.
-Due to this short release cycle, minor bugs will generally be fixed in the next release versus maintaining backports on the stable branch.
+Due to this short release cycle, minor bugs will generally be fixed in the next release rather than maintaining backports on the stable branch.
 Major bugs will still have maintenance releases when needed, though these are infrequent.